 Funder: U.S. National Science Foundation

-Summary: Supports interdisciplinary teams to co-design and scale innovative, evidence-based solutions for K-12 learning and workforce challenges, with a focus on early AI education.
+Summary: Supports interdisciplinary teams to develop and scale evidence-based, technology-driven solutions that improve K-12 learning and workforce readiness, with a strong focus on AI and digital skills.